-- As per the study from Certify, leisure travelers rent far fewer cars and take taxis less frequently when on the highway
+- As per the study from Certify, leisure travellers rent far fewer cars and take taxis less frequently when on the highway

-- Leisure travelers use ride-hailing companies like Uber and Lyft alternatively.
+- Leisure travellers use ride-hailing companies like Uber and Lyft alternatively.

 - Certify is indeed a management company of expenses